 The autonomic nervous system, in full flight, will make us less aware of our experiences and less able to manage our bodies in a thoughtful way.
 It places us on auto-pilot and our thinking and reasoning can go out of the window.
 These reactions are the well-known ‘flight-fight response’.

+…. but there are others.
 I have already mentioned a third ‘f’, freeze.
-There are several others, including ‘faint’.Our experiments are not so likely to address an even more crucial ‘f’.
+There are several others, including ‘faint” and ‘flag’.